sous-chefs/certificate/README.md

   * certificate\_manage - The reusable LWRP to manage certificates, keys, and CA bundles

+## Attributes
+  node[:certificate][:secret_keyfile] - if set, will specify an alternate filesystem location with the keying material to unlock the encrypted databag (by default, uses the chef default of `/etc/chef/encrypted_data_bag_secret`).

 ## Usage

 Here is a flushed out example using the LWRP to manage your certificate